 - Hard: 121–180 mg/L

 There’s definitely a tipping point between soft water and hard water.
 It makes all the difference when it comes to the longevity of your water heaters, washing machines, and other appliances.

 For more information about measuring water hardness, you can head over to my ideal water hardness article.
 As a general rule of thumb, if you’re having problems with buildup in your pipes and scum on your surfaces, it’s time to test your water hardness.
 A water softener is probably in your future.

 If you’re at a point in your hard water journey where you know you need a water softener tank, you’re also ready to figure out which water softener is right for you.

 As I discussed before, water softener systems using the ion exchange process are the most common.
-You can find the best water softener on the market (that uses the ion exchange process) here.
 As a self-proclaimed water softener expert who regularly writes water softener reviews, you can trust my opinion.

 But water softeners aren’t a one-size-fits-all ordeal.
 The right water softener for you will depend on many factors:

 - Dietary restrictions (e.g., low sodium)

 This short list is only the beginning of your water softener worries.
 You’ll also need to consider whether you’d like to rent or buy your system, how long of a lifespan you’re looking for, and which type of water softening system best suits your needs.

 Discovering what a water softener is and whether you need one is a complicated, chemistry-oriented process.
 But you’ve made it!